rq-Chen/Singh2020PreProc/README.md

 /ceph/hcpdb/packages/unzip/HCP_1200
 ```

-It contains all 1113 subjects with neuroimaging data.
+They contain all 1113 subjects with neuroimaging data.

 ## Notes on DVARS